 You can opt out of receiving direct marketing communications from Sonos by following the instructions included in every email sent to you, via the “Unsubscribe” tab.
 You can also opt out of email subscriptions or in-app messaging by updating your Profile and Contact Options in your Sonos account.
 We respect your choice, and we will stop sending you promotional emails once you unsubscribe or change your communication settings.

 Please note, regardless of your communication settings, we will continue to communicate with you regarding changes to terms and conditions, policy updates, Sonos Product software updates, routine customer service messages such as information about current or past purchase, delivery of products, service interruptions, data breaches, or other significant information about a Product you own, such as discontinuation of support or safety issues.

 To help more people listen to more music on Sonos, we use several modern marketing tools in support of our advertising efforts.

-If you have opted out of receiving communications from us, we will not use your email for interest based advertising, although you may still be subject to certain interest based advertising depending upon your browser and device settings.
+If you have opted out of receiving communications from us, we will not use your email for interest-based advertising.

 Changes to Our Privacy Statement